Easter Pillow Decor DIY

 For some reason, I decided to add some white paint to “clean up” the painted eggs a bit.
 Normally I would leave it loosely painted.
 I can’t decide which style I like better.

-I did go back and traced the egg pattern again to help with my sewing.
+I went back and traced the egg pattern again to help with my sewing.

 This is what the pillow looks like with the white paint.
 I do like how it defined the shape of the eggs.

-This is what the pressure foot for free motion embroidery looks like.
+This is what the presser foot for free-motion embroidery looks like.
 Free embroidery allows you to move the fabric wherever you want while the machine sews.
 The best thing about free embroidery is that it doesn’t need to be perfect.
+It makes it so easy to create the outline by being able to push the fabric wherever I want it to go.
 I love how it looks when the two layers of stitches don’t match.
-And I love being able to push the fabric wherever I want it to go.

 Since I had no idea how I was going to stitch the design of the Easter eggs, I just made it up as I went along.
 And that is the truth!